rht-labs/tech-exercise/docs/1-the-manual-menace/666-here-be-dragons.md

 ### Helm in more detail

-There is a bit of hidden magic from the `helm repo add` and `helm install` commands in [the-basics](1-the-manual-menace/1-the-basics) exercise.
+There is a bit of hidden magic from the `helm repo add` and `helm install` commands in [🐌 The Basics](1-the-manual-menace/1-the-basics) exercise.
 A hosted helm repository holds your packaged up Charts and an `index.yaml` file.

-For the `todolist` application we deploy you can take a look at the file by browsing <span style="color:blue;">[here](https://rht-labs.com/todolist/index.yaml).<span>
+For the `todolist` application deploy you can take a look at the file by browsing <span style="color:blue;">[here](https://rht-labs.com/todolist/index.yaml).<span>

 ![images/helm-index.png](images/helm-index.png)